open-iscsi/targetd/API.md

-`initiator_wwn`, `lun`, `vol`, and `pool`. `initiator_wwn` is the iSCSI name (iqn.*) of the initiator with access to the export. `lun` is the SCSI logical unit number the initiator will see for this export. `vol` is the name of the backing volume, and `pool` is the name of the pool containing the backing volume.
+`initiator_wwn`, `lun`, `vol`, and `pool`. `initiator_wwn` is the iSCSI name (iqn.*) of the initiator with access to the export. `lun` is the SCSI logical unit number the initiator will see for this export. `vol_name` is the name of the backing volume. `vol_uuid` and `vol_size` return the unique identifier and size of the volume.
+The `pool` attribute is the name of the pool containing the backing volume.

 ### export_create(pool, vol, initiator_wwn, lun)
 Creates an export of volume `vol` in pool `pool` to the given